 The sad reality is all of us are caught up in a hamster wheel and hellbent on getting through the day.
 In the worst-case scenario when we allow stress to overwhelm us, it takes a complete toll on our mental stability.
 Despite their age, over 264 million people suffer from depression globally.

 Running is a great form of exercise for all age groups, and we can introduce running into our lives and relieve any submerged pessimistic feelings.
 Running makes our heartbeat faster to pump blood throughout our body while nudging the breathing system to work harder than ever.

 This prepares the brain for the tough task and consequently, your brain starts to release endorphins.
 The same hormones that are responsible for evoking a feel-good sensation, A.K.A. natural high.

-This mental state ultimately helps you deal with depression, dwindle feelings of distress, fatigue, and anxiety.
+This mental state ultimately helps you deal with depression, and dwindle feelings of distress, fatigue, and anxiety.

 As mentioned in Harvard Health Publishing, Americans are notoriously sleep-deprived, which is an understatement.
-The reason is, sleep and mental health are interconnected and sleep deprivation directly affects your psychological state and mental wellbeing.
+The reason is, that sleep and mental health are interconnected and sleep deprivation directly affects your psychological state and mental well-being.

 So, how is running connected with a good night’s sleep?